How a lifetime annuity can complement your retirement income

 Protection from financial riskA big part of building a robust retirement income plan is making sure you’re protected against risks in retirement that could emerge.
 Doing so helps you to have peace of mind in retirement, even in times of economic uncertainty.

-There are many potential retirement income risks to watch out for that a comprehensive retirement income plan can help safeguard against; such as outliving your savings, unexpected falls in the share market and rising inflation.
+There are many potential retirement income risks to watch out for that a comprehensive retirement income plan can help safeguard against; such as outliving your savings and rising inflation.

 Safety net income to cover your basic living costsMaking your safety net income a priority means ensuring you have enough income to get by day-to-day for however long you live.
 The Age Pension alone may not be enough to cover even a modest cost of living, so combining these payments with regular income from a lifetime annuity can top up your income to help cover essential costs.